-- You may send a written notice that you are revoking your proxy to our Corporate Secretary, Robyn M. Hunter, at our address above (so long as we receive such notice no later than the close of business on the day before the Annual Meeting); - You may submit a later dated proxy card or voting again via the Internet as described in the "Important Notice Regarding the Availability of Proxy Materials"; - You may attend the Annual Meeting and notify the election officials at the Annual Meeting that you wish to revoke your proxy and vote in person.
+- You may send a written notice that you are revoking your proxy to our Corporate Secretary, Robyn M. Hunter, at our address above (so long as we receive such notice no later than the close of business on the day before the Annual Meeting); - You may submit a later dated proxy card or voting again via the Internet as described in the "Important Notice Regarding the Availability of Proxy Materials;" or - You may attend the virtual Annual Meeting and notify the election officials at the Annual Meeting that you wish to revoke your proxy and vote live during the Annual Meeting by following the instructions posted at [www.virtualshareholdermeeting.com/fbio2021].
 Simply attending the Annual Meeting will not, by itself, revoke your proxy.